nirzezak/trash_picking/README.md

   * Advancing the actual pybullet simulation
   * Keeping track of score
   * Removing redundant trash models from screen
-* `BackgroundEnvironment` is the sandbox simulation used for various computations that require actions in the simulated world, such as moving a UR5 arm to the IK solution and verifying the solution is good enough, or running the motion planning algorithm to compute paths while checking for collisions.
+* `BackgroundEnvironment` is the sandbox simulation used for various computations that require actions in the simulated world, such as verifying IK solution is good enough by moving the UR5 arm to the IK solution, or running the motion planning algorithm to compute paths while checking for collisions.
 It also contains code for multiple sandbox simulations running in parallel using multiprocessing
+* `background_environment.py` is also the main module responsible for handling path computations: it is given the starting position and goals to reach (picking points of the trash and delivering points to bin), and implements various solutions to improve the speed and stability of finding appropriate paths
+  * One can implement their own path computations to said goals if one wishes to - for more information see `background_environment.py`
 * Background environments can be seen using the `Show background environments` option
 * Simultaneously viewing both the real environment and the background environments is not supported